MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

 1. Edit the dashboard, and then edit the visual where you want to add cross-filters.
 1. Select **Visual**.
 1. In the right pane, select **Interactions**, and then turn on cross-filters.
-1. Specify the column that will be used to provide the value for a parameter used to filter the visual's query.
+1. Specify both the column that will be used to provide the value and a parameter used to filter the visuals' query.

     > [!IMPORTANT]
     > The column and parameter must be of the same data type.